Ford affiliate to expand into China's heavy-truck sector

-BEIJING, Aug 8 (Reuters) - Jiangling Motors Corp , a major Chinese light commercial vehicle maker partly owned by Ford Motor, intends to expand into the country’s heavy-truck business by taking over Taiyuan Changan Heavy Truck Co.
+BEIJING (Reuters) - Jiangling Motors Corp (000550.SZ), a major Chinese light commercial vehicle maker partly owned by Ford Motor (F.N), intends to expand into the country’s heavy-truck business by taking over Taiyuan Changan Heavy Truck Co.

 China is the world’s largest market for heavy trucks with nearly 1 million units sold last year, Ford said, more than North America, Europe and South America combined.

 Jiangling plans to acquire the company from China Changan Automobile and China South Industries Group Corp, Ford said on Wednesday.
-Both of Taiyuan’s previous owners are affiliated with Chongqing Changan Automobile Co, Ford’s carmaking partner in China.
+Both of Taiyuan’s previous owners are affiliated with Chongqing Changan Automobile Co (000625.SZ), Ford’s carmaking partner in China.

 Ford did not disclose the value of the deal, which requires Chinese government approval.
 Taiyuan Changan’s website says it is capable of producing 50,000 vehicles a year.